2019ChenGong/Offline_RL_Poisoner/carla/README.md

 ```
 ## Backdoor Detection:

 First, please enter to './d3rlpy/models/torch/encoders.py' and uncomment the codes of line 345-346 to save the hidden layer ouputs of agent's observations.
-These outputs are saved in folder './detection/'
+These outputs are saved in the folder './detection/'

 For activation clustering:
 ```